-Most projects will not have fence lines that are exactly 6' or 8' increments and will not come out perfectly when measuring.
-You will have to make one of a few choices.
+Most projects will not have fence lines that are not exactly 8' increments and post layouts will not come out perfectly when measuring.
+You will have to make one of a few choices to adjust for this issue.

-Option 1 is to have a short section at the end of the line (Figure 1.2).
+Option 1 is to have a short section at the end of the line (Figure 3.2).

-Option 2 is to make each section equal or shorten several of the sections on the fence so that you don't have a short section at the end (Figure 1.3).
+Option 2 is to make each section equal or shorten several of the sections on the fence so that you don't have a short section at the end.